JesseDWhite/my-first-md/post.md

 * Continue to stare at the wall until the sun comes up.
 * Quickly put on my human suit before the wife notices. _she doesn't supect a thing_.
 * All is normal...
-[Follow me for more great tips and tricks!] (https://twitter.com/alienufovideos?lang=en)
+[Follow me for more great tips and tricks] (https://twitter.com/alienufovideos?lang=en)